changgao25/cs140/README.md

 ### Testing the code for this project

 Testing the code for this project is similar to running your code as outlined above.
-In the drop-down menu in the upper right-hand corner select the configuration `HelloWorld_Gtest` and press the play button next to it.
+In the drop-down menu in the upper right-hand corner select the configuration `helloworld_unittest` and press the play button next to it; you might have to press `All Configurations` to see it.
 In the **Run** view below the code you should see the output of running these tests.
 It should look something like this:

 ```bash
 Running main() from gtest_main.cc